api3dao/slack-bots/technical-weekly-rotations/README.md

 ## Features

 - **Automated Weekly Selection**: Calculates the current week's number and selects signers in a rotating fashion.
-- **Availability Check**: Integrates with a Google Sheet to identify unavailable signers, ensuring that only available members are selected.
+- **Availability Check**: Integrates with the [Time off logbook](https://docs.google.com/spreadsheets/d/1-qxltbYl6316Y6ZMmkephI4Dc5fqp__rpZYjSg4inQk/edit#gid=1070316407) Google Sheet to identify unavailable signers, ensuring that only available members are selected.
 - **Dynamic Replacement**: If a signer becomes unavailable during the week, the bot finds and assigns a replacement from the remaining available signers.
 - **Slack Integration**: Posts the weekly signer list to a specified Slack channel, keeping the team informed.